 - Owner financing - Your loan payments are made to the seller.
 There are several benefits to this type of financing such as faster closings, cheaper closings with no bank fees, flexible down payments depending on what the seller will agree to, and easier qualification as traditional income and credit approvals are not required.
 If you’re interested in knowing if owner financing is a good idea in a land purchase, our article might be useful to you.
 Or if you're looking to buy, check out our land for sale with owner financing.

 - Large institutions - Large banks or institutions may finance your purchase if your story and research are convincing, especially if they specialize in land financing.
 They may require additional collateral.
-Farm Credit Services of America provides a loan payment calculator that can give you some insight into what your payments may look like.
+Explore our land loan calculator to give you some insight into what your payments may look like.

 - Local banks or credit unions - There’s probably a better chance of a local bank financing your land purchase because they are significantly more familiar with the community and have a better understanding of real estate values in the area.